Pivotality, twisted centres and the anti-double of a Hopf monad: Pivotal structures and twisted centres

-It was proven by Shimizu in~\cite[Theorem~4.1]{Shimizu2016} that under certain circumstances all pivotal structures on the centre of $\cat C$ are induced by the quasi-pivotal structures of $\cat C$.
-In our terminology, his result can be formulated as: \begin{theorem} The map $\iota \from \Pic \ACat C /\Pic \SZCat C \to \Piv \ZCat C$ is bijective if $\cat C$ is a finite tensor category. \end{theorem}
+It was proven by Shimizu in~\cite[Theorem~4.1]{Shimizu2016} that under certain circumstances all pivotal structures on the centre of \(\cat C\) are induced by the quasi-pivotal structures of \(\cat C\).
+In our terminology, his result can be formulated as: \begin{proposition} The map \(\iota \from \Pic \ACat C /\Pic \SZCat C \to \Piv \ZCat C\) is bijective if \(\cat C\) is a finite tensor category. \end{proposition}